LambdaTest/documentation/docs/biometric-authentication.md

 Note: The OS versions and APIs mentioned above are subject to change as per the latest OS updates and best practices recommended by Android and iOS.
-## Biometric Authentication in Real Time App Testing
+## Biometric Authentication in Real Device App Testing

 ----